 cumulative imbalance recorded in the AEMO metering database consistent with the cumulative imbalance calculated by AEMO (taking into account the adjusted participant imbalance amount referred to in paragraph (g)(i).

-Withdrawal under the Jemena access arrangement
+Withdrawal Quantity under the Jemena Access Arrangement

-For the purposes of Jemena’s applicable access arrangement, the withdrawal quantity for a User for all of its basic metered delivery points on a nomination day is the User’s total estimated withdrawal plus the User’s reconciliation adjustment amount for that nomination day.
+For the purposes of Jemena’s applicable access arrangement, the withdrawal quantity for a User for all of its non-daily metered delivery points on a nomination day is the User’s total estimated withdrawal plus the User’s reconciliation adjustment amount for that nomination day.

-On any day, if a notification under clause 7.11.2 is not issued, then Jemena may in relation to each User of its network, estimate a withdrawal quantity in relation to that User’s basic metered delivery points.
+On any day, if a notification under clause 8.10.2 is not issued, then Jemena may in relation to each User of its network, estimate a withdrawal quantity in relation to that User’s non-daily metered delivery points.

 Revision of Net Section Load and other Calculations